mvillafuertem/scala-1/topics/types/casting.md

 Here, we are storing some fields, indexed by `String`s, in a generic `Map`.
-We can access the age and a list of locations by their indices, but the values taken from the map will have the type `Any`, which means that at compile-time we know very little about them.
+We can access the age and a list of locations by their indices, but the values taken from the map will have the type `Any`, which means that at compiletime we know very little about them.

 In the case of `details("age")` we can pattern match on the value to test that it is an `Int`, but we should consider the case where it is not an `Int`, in order to avoid the risk of a `ClassCastException`.
 For the list